Moe Berg: Second trip to Japan

 Herb Hunter arranged for a group of All-Stars, including Babe Ruth, Lou Gehrig, Earl Averill, Charlie Gehringer, Jimmie Foxx, and Lefty Gomez, to tour Japan playing exhibitions against a Japanese all-star team.
 Although Berg was a mediocre, third-string catcher, he was invited at the last minute to make the trip.
-Berg had contracted with MovietoneNews, a New York City newsreel production company, to film sights from his trip; he took a 16-mm Bell & Howell movie camera and a letter from the company attesting to this.
+Berg had contracted with Movietone News, a New York City newsreel production company, to film sights from his trip; he took a 16-mm Bell & Howell movie camera and a letter from the company attesting to this.
 When the team arrived in Japan, Berg gave a welcome speech in Japanese; he also was invited to address the legislature.

 On November 29, 1934, while the rest of the team was playing in Omiya, Berg went to Saint Luke's Hospital in Tsukiji, ostensibly to visit the daughter of American Ambassador Joseph Grew.
 However, when Berg arrived he immediately went to the roof of the hospital which was one of the tallest buildings in Tokyo, and filmed the city and port with his movie camera.
 In 1942, Berg provided American intelligence with his photos of the city in case they were of use to plan bombing raids.
 He never did see the ambassador's daughter.
 While Berg was in Japan, the Indians notified him of his unconditional release.
 Berg continued to travel to the Philippines, Korea, and Moscow of the Soviet Union.